PoXel6/PoXel6/README.md

 Editor wars veteran.

-Never spotted in the same room as The Batman.
+Never was I spotted in the same room as The Batman.

-MATHochist (Mathing with Typst)
+MATHoholic (Mathing with Typst)

-Able to hillucinate without AI assistance.
+Able to hillucinate without AI.

-Fascinated by technology; Too dumb to understand it.
+Fascinated by technology; Too grub brained to understand it.

-Gell-Mann Amnesia? sounds like lotta fun.
+Gell-Mann Amnesia? that can't be right.

-Admires complexity and complains about simplicity.
+Admires complexity, hates simplicity.

 Loves shiny objects; but it's not a syndrome.